voc/cm/ansible/README.md

 Basic `ansible` call to deploy new config to a set of hosts on an event.

 ```
-  ./ansible-playbook-keepass -u voc --become --become-method=sudo -i event -l saal1 site.yml
+  ./ansible-playbook-keepass site.yml -l saal1
 ```

 ## Keepass Password

-In case you need to do a lot of playbook runs you can also set the password using the following although it is not recommended.
+The Keepass password will be automatically derived using your GPG-keyring or MacOS Keychain when available.
+It is recommended that you set up one of these options if you need to do a lot of playbook runs.

+To test whether decrypting on-the-fly via GPG works you can do the following:

 ```
-   export KEEPASS_PW='…'
-  ./ansible-playbook-keepass … site.yml
+gpg -d <path-to-password-repo>/keepass_password.asc
 ```

 ## Keepass Version